David Friio: Nottingham Forest

 Friio signed for Nottingham Forest on 14 February 2005 and made his debut against Preston on 23 February.
 A calf injury hampered him for the remainder of the season, he made five appearances in three months as Forest were relegated to League One.
 The 2005–2006 season started well for him, he featured regularly for the club from August to late October, scoring once against Walsall, before injuries struck again.
 His last game for the club was in a 1–1 draw at Rotherham United on 21 January 2006.
 He reported for pre-season training ahead of the 2006–2007 season, but had his contract terminated in August 2006 after deciding that he wanted to retire from playing.

 After retirement

 Friio returned to France following his retirement to set up a business within football.
 However, he did link up again with Nottingham Forest three months later in October 2006 after then manager Colin Calderwood asked him if he would like to be a scout for the club in his native France.
 He blamed a lack of desire to continue playing as the reason he retired.
 He was instrumental in the signing of Guy Moussi, having recommended him to the club after watching Moussi play for Angers in his homeland.
 Friio worked as a scout for Manchester United and AS Saint-Étienne, before joining Marseille as head scout.
 He was later promoted to technical director at the club.

+Administrative career

+Friio was appointed sporting director of Lyon in December 2023.
+He was suspended from his position in September 2024.